h6y3/cis44f-lab-reports/README.md

 - **Cross-Platform**: Works on macOS, Windows, and Linux
 - **Easy Installation**: Simple setup with virtual environment management
 - **Batch Processing**: Generate reports for multiple labs quickly
+- **Automated Screenshot Organization**: Smart tool to organize screenshots from any directory into proper lab/task structure

 ## Installation